Skip to footer content

 Step 2: Choose Hide Rows from the Hide & Unhide menu under Visibility.

-Hidden rows can be unhidden using the ribbon button, right-click menu, or keyboard shortcut, as with most basic actions in Excel.
+You can unhide hidden rows using the ribbon button, right-click menu, or keyboard shortcut, as with most basic actions in Excel.
+When working with imported Excel data or loading existing spreadsheets, you might encounter files with hidden rows that need to be revealed for complete data analysis.

-Unhide rows by using the Ribbon button available at the top of the Excel sheet.
+You can unhide rows using the Ribbon button available at the top of the Excel sheet.
+This method provides a consistent interface across different Excel versions and is particularly helpful when dealing with complex Excel workbooks.

 Step 1: Click the Format button in the Cells group under the Home tab.